SchratSchreck/Security-Handbook/OWASP Top 10-2021.md

 - `ifconig/ip addr`
 - `username -a`

+### Exercise
+1. We visit a page with a text field and the note "Enter your inner cow's mooing", which takes our input and displays a cow "mooing" the entered text
+2. We enter `$whoami` and the text shows "apache"
+3. We know now that we can inject commands and use the commands presented above to gain more informations
 # 4. Insecure Design
 *Insecure Design* occurs when the architecture or "idea" of an application is flawed.
 These can be the result of improper threat modelling during the planning phase or "shortcuts", added by developer to make testing easier and forgotten to be disabled.
 ## Example: Insecure Password Reset
 Instagram had a vulnerability which affected the password reset.
 A user could reset their password by entering a 6-digit code, which was send to them by sms.
 An attacker could try to brute force the code, and although there was a rate limit, which blocked a user from trying after 250 attempts, but this limit only applied to one IP address.
 If the attacker used another IP address he could continue to brute force the 6-digit code.
 A 6-digit code, has a million possible codes, this would mean the attacker needs 4000 Ip addresses to cover all possible codes.
 The flaw in this application is the assumption a single user is not able to use thousands of IP addresses and not based on a improper implementaion.
 ## Exercise
+1. We know the username "joseph" and try to gain access to his account.
+2. We click on the "Forgot my password" option
+3. To auuthenticate our identity we need to answer one of three questions
+4. We choose the question "What is your favorit color" and try to brute force the solution by entering different colors
+5. After entering "green" we are presented with a new password
+6. We enter the username "joseph and the new password and have gained access to the account
 # 5. Security Misconfiguration
 [*Security Misconfiguration*](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/) occur when Security could have been appropriately configured but was not.
 These can be:
 - Poorly configured permissions on cloud services, like [S3](https://aws.amazon.com/de/s3/)